 Singapore is well connected by rail and road.
 The MRT (Mass Rapid Transit) is the fastest mode available on land, which connects all major tourist attractions, within walking distance of an MRT Station.
 Daily tickets are available for one-time users, but tourists can also avail the Singapore Tourist Pass which allowed unlimited travel for a specified duration.
 The cards are to be bought at the Transit Link Ticket Office at the MRT Stations at Orchard, City Hall, Changi Airpot, Bugis, Bayfront, Chinatown, Woodlands, Ang Mo Kio, Jurong East, Kranji, Raffles Place, Farrer Park, Tanjong Pagar, Harbourfront, or Somerset Station.
 The trains are absolutely safe to travel at night and are stroller-friendly as well.

-A fun way to get around the city is by a trishaw, a characteristic part of the Singapore experience.
+Trishaw: A fun way to travel in Singapore with kids, a characteristic part of the Singapore experience.
 For a cost of SGD 40 for half an hour, trishaws can comfortably carry a family of three around major attractions.

-It is advisable to avail an E-Z Link card at the MRT Station for SGD 12 to facilitate easy payment, especially with kids around.
+It is advisable to avail an E-Z Link card at the MRT Station for SGD 12 to facilitate easy payment, especially when travelling in Singapore with kids.

 Doctors in Singapore